SoftwareAG/adabas-natural-education-package/README.md

  * Internet access
  * Windows 7 or higher
- * Adabas and Software AG designer (modules) pre-installed (provided as VM image)
+ * Virtual Machine provided by the University Relations department of SoftwareAG

 ### If You Find Issues
-Please report through an email to UniversityRelations@softwareag.com
+Please report through an email to UniversityTech@softwareag.com

 ### Notice
 This tutorial only serves the purpose of introducing the concept of Adabas and Natural at a basic level of understanding